FECstudios/dash-dot/docs/README.md

 - Button 1: replays audio captured from the microphone and visualizes volume on the LED ring.
 Warning: this mode may produce echo.
 - Button 2: activates lightsaber mode.
 The MPU6050 detects motion and the speaker plays synthesized saber sounds while the NeoPixel ring lights respond to movement.
 - Button 3: visualizes live microphone input on the NeoPixel ring.

+## Firmware

+The code works without any changes but if you want to add custom modes or other features you can always modify the code or maybe even create a pull request or remix (Code can be found at firmware/arduino.ino)

 ## Notes